servicebinding/runtime/README.md

 ### Webhooks

-In addition to that main flow, a `MutatingWebhookConfiguration` and `ValidationWebhookConfiguration` are updated:
+In addition to that main flow, a `MutatingWebhookConfiguration` and `ValidatingWebhookConfiguration` are updated:
 - all `ServiceBinding`s in the cluster are resolved
 - the rules for a `MutatingWebhookConfiguration` are updated based on the set of all workload group-kinds referenced
 - the rules for a `ValidatingWebhookConfiguration` are updated based on the set of all workload and service group-kinds referenced